* Boeing seeking tax incentives and new 8-year labor

 OLYMPIA, Wash./ NEW YORK, Nov 7 The Washington

-state legislature met on Thursday in special session to consider
+state legislature met on Thursday in a special session to

 Washington Governor Jay Inslee, a Democrat, called the

-session to seek roughly $8 billion in tax breaks, a streamlined
+session to seek roughly $8 billion in tax incentives along with

-permitting process for Boeing and $10 billion in funding for
+a streamlined permitting process for Boeing and $10 billion in

-For the Seattle area to win the coveted work, Boeing's
+But to win the coveted work for Washington, Boeing's

-The 777X program would secure thousands of jobs for the
+The 777X program would secure thousands of jobs in the

 state, keep it at the forefront of aircraft technology and

-facilities in the Puget Sound area.
-It is viewed as crucial to
+meters) of new facilities in the Puget Sound area.
+It is viewed

-the Seattle area, which is competing with nonunionized workers
+as crucial to the Seattle area, which is competing with

-in southern U.S. states where wages are lower.
+nonunionized workers in southern U.S. states where wages are